CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The name of the Azure storage account.

-Change Conditions: Only avialable if the option SharePoint Migration API is enabled and SharePoint Storage is set to Azure Hosted.
+Change Conditions: Only available if the option SharePoint Migration API is enabled and SharePoint Storage is set to Azure Hosted.

 ### Storage Account Key (dynamic) <a name="storacckey"></a>
 {: .no_toc }